crushthehype/magic/README.md

-# magic
-# datascripts for varied datasets
-# learning only no commercial distribution intended
+'education is something you don't want to finish' datascripts for varied datasets learning only no commercial distribution intended